“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Rosuvastatin is an oral medication used to treat high cholesterol.
-In some cases, it may be prescribed to lower the risk of heart attack and stroke, especially in people who have experienced prior stroke or have heart disease.
+In some cases, it may be prescribed to lower the risk of heart attack and stroke, especially in people who have experienced a prior stroke or have been diagnosed with heart disease.

 Rosuvastatin is one of the “high-intensity” statin medications, so it may be specifically prescribed for people at high risk of heart attack or stroke, or for people who have known heart disease.

-Rosuvastatin, similar to all the Statin class of cholesterol medications, works by decreasing the liver’s ability to process and make more cholesterol.
-It works by blocking a naturally occuring enzyme in the body named HMG-CoA Reductase.
-Rosuvastatin and other statins have also been shown to reduce inflammation in the body and in blood vessels.
+Rosuvastatin, similar to all the Statin medications, works by decreasing the liver’s ability to process and make more cholesterol.
+It works by blocking a naturally occurring enzyme in the body named HMG-CoA Reductase.
+Rosuvastatin and other statins have also been shown to reduce inflammation in the body, including in blood vessels.

 Rosuvastatin and statins are one of the most powerful medications for lowering LDL (bad cholesterol).
 Reductions in LDL range from 30 to 63%.
 Rosuvastatin is one of the more potent statins, along with Atorvastatin.

 Rosuvastatin has not been linked to causing severe cases of allergic reactions in people.
 It is known to be a rare occurrence for Rosuvastatin.
 However, if you are using the medication for the first time, you should look out for these signs: trouble breathing, a rash, swelling of your eyes/lips/face and extreme dizziness.
 If you feel any of these after taking the medication, please go to your nearest emergency department right away for medical attention.